Search results for

 Kaitlyn Cimino / Android Authority

-If you are shopping for a base model Apple Watch Series 9, aluminum is likely the right option for you.
-If, however, you prefer a more durable display and a fancier finish, the stainless steel watch may be the right choice.
+If you are shopping for a base model Apple Watch Series 10 or Series 9, aluminum is likely the right option for you.
+If, however, you prefer a more durable display and a fancier finish, the titanium Series 10 or stainless steel Series 9 may be the right choice.
 Just beware, the case will show scratches over time.

-Titanium is the right choice for you if you want the absolute best wearable Apple has to offer.
+If you want the absolute best wearable Apple has to offer, you’re only option is a titanium wearable; the Ultra 2.
 The Apple Watch Ultra line packs a handful of significant upgrades, including better battery life.
 The watches are bulkier with a big display and more durable with impressive specs.

 FAQs